Journal names are often abbreviated in bibliographies, and deciphering them can be quite a chore.

 Click the link below for more information.

-Vanderbilt University Library Catalog
+Vanderbilt University Library Search

 Selecting the best search scope for your research needs:

-Library Catalog vs. VU Collections vs. Articles
+Everything vs. Library Catalog vs. Articles

 Search Scope | What is included? | When should I use it? |